shsamkit/terraform-google-hedwig-topic/README.md

 Hedwig Topic Terraform module
 =============================

-[Hedwig](https://github.com/Automatic/hedwig) is a inter-service communication bus that works on AWS SQS/SNS, while keeping things pretty simple and straight forward.
+[Hedwig](https://github.com/Automatic/hedwig) is a inter-service communication bus that works on Google Pub/Sub, while keeping things pretty simple and straight forward.
 It uses [json schema](http://json-schema.org/) draft v4 for schema validation so all incoming and outgoing messages are validated against pre-defined schema.